CPD tips - Developing your emotional intelligence

 The most effective way to understand what emotional intelligence is and learn the techniques for developing it is to take a certified emotional intelligence CPD training course.
 This is particularly useful for employees in senior or managerial positions to develop necessary leadership skills.

-The CPD Certification Service host a range of certified courses that will offer you the insight and practical steps needed to improve your emotional intelligence in the workplace and in general.
+Established in 1996, The CPD Certification Service host a range of certified courses that will offer you the insight and practical steps needed to improve your emotional intelligence in the workplace and in general.
 Our CPD Courses Catalogue has thousands of training courses, conferences and events, workshops and eLearning available from a variety of CPD providers, including many which can help with developing emotional intelligence.

 We hope this article was helpful.
 If you are looking to become a CPD Provider, please contact our team to discuss your requirements in more detail.
-Alternatively, if you want to record your CPD, please go to the myCPD Portal where you can manage, track and log your learning in one simple place.
+Alternatively, if you want to record your CPD, please go to the myCPD Portal page where you can manage, track and log your learning in one simple place.

 Related Articles